masseck/NEX-Cre-classification/README.md

-# NEX-Cre data analysis calssifaction with PCA,t-SNE and SVM
+# NEX-Cre data analysis classifaction with PCA,t-SNE and SVM